 Maybe you didn’t mean to be cruel.
-Maybe this post will help you to realize that isn’t the way you want to behave.
-I hope so, because I think most of us are inherently good people.
+Maybe this post will help you to realize that it isn’t the way you want to behave.
+I hope so because I think most of us are inherently good people.
 Sometimes we just don’t think before we speak or type.
 We can always try to be kinder and more compassionate people going forward.

 But if you are steadfast in this mindset, I know what you’re going to say.
 And go ahead.
 Feel free to “unlike” my social media, remove me from your bookmarks, and never come to my website again.
 My comments section and social media accounts will be much better places without you.